top of page

 The company consisted of about sixty privates - besides the officers - they were quartered at a house on the Bay shore near the upper part of the Highlands where they could see from their quarters the enemy shipping and had a fair view of Sandy Hook, where the enemy lay.

-The Monmouth militia were the first rebelling Americans to see this fleet, and it was their responsibility to report on the critical event.
 On June 29, Colonel George Taylor of Middletown reported the first of the British fleet was arriving.
 The New Jersey Provincial Congress recorded receiving notice from Taylor that "45 sail is now in sight & 19 sail are at the Hook, & a party of men already landed at the Light House & some light horse."

 At the same time, Taylor assessed his own vulnerable position.
 He pessimistically predicted: "The party of men and Light Horse [at Sandy Hook], I have no doubt, will pay us a visit as soon as convenient for them.
 Our guard is very weak, and not sufficient to make any stand."
 Taylor’s assessment is corroborated by militiaman George Smock, who recalled that the British landing put “strict terror in the hearts of all."